keybase/book-content/01-account/03-following.md

 {% set section_title = "Following" %}

-## Following helps keep accounts trustworthy
+## Following keeps accounts trustworthy
 Following helps confirm that people are who they say they are on Keybase.
 But it doesn’t necessarily indicate a relationship.
 More importantly, following helps provide reassurance that accounts are trustworthy and secure.

 Tip: Follow people on Keybase to help make your account and theirs more trustworthy.